Cross Dressers - Transvestites - Transsexuals - Transgendered - TV - TS - TG - Wives & Partners

 The network hopes to help transsexuals and intersexed people see themselves not as victims, but as survivors of their gender identity difficulties.

-The organisation that runs the Gendys Conference at Manchester University bi-annually (next conference will be in 2004).
+The organisation that runs the Gendys Conference at Manchester University bi-annually

 The organisation is run by Alice Purnell